Virtual Pre-Law Courses

 North Carolina Central University School of Law offers every student an opportunity to become thoroughly grounded in the fundamentals of the law.

 North Carolina Central University (NCCU) School of Law offers four certificate programs.
-Upon completion of the specified requirements, law students may earn a certificate in Civil Rights and Constitutional Law; Dispute Resolution; Tax Law; or Justice in the Practice of Law.
+Upon completion of the specified requirements, law students may earn a certificate in Civil Rights and Constitutional Law; Dispute Resolution; or Justice in the Practice of Law.